justadudewholikesfishing/GoneFishin/whitepaper_draft.md

 ## Meme tokens can behave like leveraged versions of the underlaying blockchains

-Since the FISHIN price is quoted in Solana, there is a multiplication effect in dollar-terms: if the price of the Solana goes up, the smaller-cap altcoins (just like this one) on solana ecosystem gain value compared to Solana.
+Since the FISHIN price is quoted in Solana, there is a multiplication effect in dollar-terms: if the price of the Solana goes up, the smaller-cap altcoins (just like this one) on Solana ecosystem are likely gain value compared to Solana.
 Comparatively: if the Solana price declines, people lose interest in the smaller altcoins in the ecosystem, so they will (usually) fall in terms of Solana.
 This will result in wild price-swings on the both side.
 Please trade with caution.

 Non of us in the team are financial advisors, but consider the following:
 - never invest more than what you afford to lose